 There was a basic scoreboard in the

-far corner, but the feature that impressed me were the raised double level of
+far corner, but the feature that impressed me was the raised double level of

 enclosed feel and the impression that local businesses really supported their